 Freelancers, you have learned to never start work without a written contract, but it’s hard to like contracts.
-They’re impossible to read, long and boring and you just can’t wait to sign that piece of paper to get it done and get to the real work.
-Well this post is here to help.
+They’re impossible to read, long, and tedious, and you can’t wait to sign that piece of paper to get it done and get to the real work.
+Well, this post is here to help.

 This won’t always be possible, but remember that every “no” you get from a client can be used as leverage to convince them to pay more for your design work.
 Here’s what you should look out for.

 Portfolio rights are simply the permission to display the work in your portfolio after it’s done.
 Few clients have a problem in granting you this (as long as it is for personal use), but if you’re under a work-for-hire contract, these rights are not automatically granted.

 In fact, you may need to ask them if you want to add screenshots of your work or reproductions to your own website.

 Portfolio display rights usually drag in another set of rights called “moral rights“.
 Moral rights include the right of attribution, the right to have a work published under a pseudonym or anonymously, and the right to the integrity of the work.